victorfreitas/wpupper-share-buttons/readme.txt

 = 2.2.3 =

 * Bug fix counter sharing, before and after buttons on content.
-[Related by athalas]
+[Reported by athalas]

 = 2.2.2 =